If melanoma returns

-For some people melanoma does come back after treatment, which is known as a recurrence.
-Recurrence can be locally at the site where the melanoma was removed; in the lymph nodes; or further away in other body sites, like the lung, brain or liver.
+For most people, early melanoma will not come back (recur) after treatment.
+The risk of the melanoma returning is higher for people with regional melanoma.
+Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, such as the lung, liver or brain.